jmccormac01/donuts_voyager/README.md

       1. This root password file should not be commited to any git repository.
       1. Anything in the ```secrets/``` folder is automatically excluded from version control in the ```.gitignore``` file
       1. Once you've memorised the root password and have built donuts (see below) and ran it a few times (see further below), you should delete the ```secrets/mysql_root``` file.
+   1. Next we need to edit the donuts config file for our new system:
+      1. Copy the ```example.toml``` file and edit the top section to set the paths to the data and FITS keywords etc
+      1. Ensure that the final line of the ```Dockerfile``` is pointed at this new config file
+      1. The calibration values in the middle section will be set after the initial on-sky calibration run
    1. Build the Docker image for Donuts/Voyager
       1. ```docker build -t voyager_donuts .```